 Shannon Zimmerman has been a hands-on educator in Kern County for 20 years.
-She’s worked at Title 1 schools leading innovation with 21 century teaching and learning.
+She worked at Title 1 schools leading innovation in 21st century teaching and learning.

 Shannon’s most known for her work in educational technology.
 She was named a top 40 innovator in education by The Center of Digital Education in 2013 for leading the Kern Google EDU/Chromebook rollout at Pond School.
 It was followed up in 2014 with a local award from Kern CUE naming her Teacher of the Year for her work integrating technology into the classroom.